 The benefits of chemical exfoliation may make it tempting to use AHAs and BHAs often.
 However, too much exfoliation can disrupt your skin barrier and cause the skin to become red and inflamed.

 Discuss with your dermatologist how often you should get chemical peels.

 Are you looking to exfoliate the face with a chemical peel procedure?
 TWL Specialist Skin and Laser Centre offers in-clinic photorejuvenation chemical peel procedures.
-Click button on bottom left to schedule an appointment with us.Tags: Chemical Peel, Exfoliation, Skincare
+Click button on bottom left to schedule an appointment with us.Tags: ~All Topics, Chemical Peel, Exfoliation, Skincare